Last modified: 31 January 2022

 - regulatory authorities, courts and tribunals, government agencies and law enforcement agencies (such as the police).

-We will share personal information with these third parties where permitted by applicable laws and regulations:
+We will share personal data with these third parties where permitted by applicable laws and regulations:

 - for the purposes set out in this Privacy Notice;